-Steve's in KC this week walking Kauffman through the revision process we use.
-We have a pretty deliberate approach to this function -- more so than most copy shops I know.
+We have a pretty deliberate approach to revision -- more so than most copy shops I know.
 It's based on what we used to call development or collaborative editing, and it's pretty dang efficient.

 The goal of revising is to make the copy better.
 To do that we: